Treatment in patients ineligible for ASCT

 A lot of considerations must be considered when choosing a combination for the treatment of relapse, and there are many different opinions about this.

-If good tolerance and good bone marrow function are expected, the patient will most probably benefit from triplet therapy.
-That is, Dexamethasone® plus two drugs from different groups mentioned above.
-The best documented regimen is carfilzomib-lenalidomide-Dexamethasone.
-Carfilzomib is provisionally used on registration exemption.
+- If good tolerance and good bone marrow function are expected, the patient will most probably benefit from triplet therapy.
+That is, dexamethasone plus two drugs from different groups mentioned above.
+Currently, several regimes of this type are marketed in Norway, but no one are approved by the decision-making forum.

-In most cases, a novel drug should be included. it is reasonable to change the drug group in case of relapse.
-That is, if the previous treatment was based on an imide, it is reasonable to base the next one on a protease inhibitor, and vice versa.
-HDAC inhibitors and antibodies are currently unavailable outside clinical trials.
+- In most cases, a novel drug should be included.
+It is reasonable to change the drug group in case of relapse.
+That is, if the previous treatment was based on an imide, it is reasonable to base the next one on a proteasome inhibitor, and vice versa.
+If using av proteasom inhibitor in relapse, carfilzomib should be preferred unless there is severe heart disease.
+If bortezomib, carfilzomib and lenalidomide have been tried, pomalidomide is the next natural agent and then panobinostat.
+Ixazomid, elotuzumab and daratumumab are all available in Norway, but are not approved by the decision-making forum.
+These should be prioritized as early as possible in the course of treatment, if they can be reimbursed.

-Side effects that have occurred must be considered when choosing medication.
-Both bortezomib and thalidomide may cause neuropathy, and most (with the exception of thalidomide) may cause bone marrow suppression.
+- Side effects that have occurred must be considered when choosing drugs.
+Both bortezomib and thalidomide may cause neuropathy, and most drugs (with the exception of thalidomide) may cause bone marrow suppression.

 Other considerations may also be relevant in the assessment, such as the patient's wishes and practical implication.